Visas & ArrivalAPPLYING FOR A J-1 EXCHANGE VISITOR VISA

 Applying for an Exchange Visitor Visa

 Visa applicants should apply at the U.S. Embassy or Consulate, generally in their country of permanent residence.
 As part of the visa application process, an interview at the U.S. Embassy or Consulate is required for visa applicants from age 14 through 79, with few exceptions.
 Persons age 13 and younger, and age 80 and older, generally do not require an interview, unless requested by the embassy or consulate.
 The waiting time for an interview appointment for applicants can vary, so early visa application is strongly encouraged.
-Visa wait times for interview appointments and visa processing time information for each U.S. Embassy or Consulate worldwide is available on our website at Visa Wait Times
+Visa wait times for interview appointments and visa processing time information for each U.S. Embassy or Consulate worldwide is available on the Department of State (DoS) website at Visa Wait Times

 During the visa application process, usually at the interview, an ink-free, digital fingerprint scan will be quickly taken.
 Some visa applications require further administrative processing